Things I Wish I Knew Before Starting A Living Room RemodelJune 28 2022

 10 Things I Wish I Knew Before Starting a Living Room Remodel

-1. How important is it to start with your WHY for remodeling the living room before you make any purchases or demo anything?
+1. How important is it to start with your WHY before you make any purchases or demo anything?

 If you don’t start with “why” you’re just wasting your time and money!
 Design that isn’t functional won’t “work,” and if it doesn’t work for you, you aren’t going to like it.
 Soooo, if you want to like your design, you need to think critically about your space before starting.
 Ask yourself the tough questions, be realistic about the answers, and design for the person you are – NOT THE PERSON YOU WANT TO BE.